IAmTimCorey/SQLScripts/sp_helptext2/README.md

 ## Script Purpose

 This script will allow you to quickly do the following:
-- Search your tables, views and stored procedures for specific text
+- Search your table, view and stored procedure names for specific text
 - Display a stored procedure's definition
 - View information about a table